 things you need to consider if you are preparing for a major website revamp

-It is not common for businesses to re-brand themselves as they mature.
+It is common for business to re-brand as they mature.
 It could be due to a change of brand values or a change of management direction, but most of the time, the core reason of re-branding is to elevate their brand so they can reach out to a different segment that has a higher purchasing power.

 Without a doubt, the first step to re-branding is a revamp of your business website.
 A mobile friendly website that is responsiveness is important, but what are the core elements you should be considering to elevate your brand and generate business leads?